 Focus on consistency, not perfection.
 Remember any progress is progress... no matter how small.

 To keep yourself from getting frustrated, learn to focus on results over time, not just daily progress.
-Weigh yourself at least twice per week, around the same time of day and log it.
-This will provide you a chart of your weigh-ins and more clearly show gradual decreases or increases overall.
+Weigh yourself at least twice per week, around the same time of day, and log it.
+This will provide you with a chart of your weigh-ins and more clearly show gradual decreases or increases overall.

 You can also keep yourself extremely motivated and show your progress using photos.
 Take a daily or weekly progress photo to visually show how well your hard work is paying off.

 - Body fat measurement

 Having a well-thought-out plan is only half the battle.
 How will you maintain your results for the long haul?